jorgemb/udacity-deeprl-banana-agent/README.md

 ![Environment view](img/environment.png)

-The agent receives a positive reward each time it grabs a yellow banana and a negative reward each times it grabs a blue one.
+The agent receives a positive reward each time it grabs a yellow banana and a negative reward each time it grabs a blue one.
 Additionally, the agent is given a time limit for this.
 The agent can interact with the environment taking one of four actions:

 1. Move forward